-This program has worked well with undergraduate, graduate students, and professionals.
+The objective of this training was to challenge students in how they perceive goal setting and achievement.
 Participants were introduced to the concepts of growth mindset, perseverance, and grit in an interactive workshop with reflections and guided conversations.
-Probing questions allowed students to build upon emotional experiences acting as a foundation for each main focus area.
+Probing questions allowed students to build upon emotional experience, which act as a foundation for each main focus area.
 Further group discussion as well as videos enhanced the learning.
-Participants were challenged to increase their awareness of their personal mindset and how it impacted personal learning and possible professional success.
-The agenda of the 70-minute module included:
+Participants were challenged to increase their awareness of their personal mindset and how mindset impacts personal learning and possible professional success.
+The agenda of the 70-minute module includes:

-- Introduction of activity and learning objectives (5 minutes)

-- Individual activity (10 minutes)

-- See Appendix A

-- Guided discussion with reflection questions (15 minutes total 5 each section)
+- Introduction of activity and learning objectives (5 minutes) - Individual activity (10 minutes) (See Appendix A.) - Guided discussion with reflection questions (15 minutes total 5 each section) - Facilitator led discussion (30 minutes total) - Discussion/Conclusion/Kahoot Activity (10 minutes) (See Appendix B.)

-- See Appendix B

-- Facilitator led discussion (30 minutes total)

-- Discussion/Conclusion (10 minutes)

-- See Appendix C

-The module can be broken down into 5 sections including: 1) introduction; 2) growth mindset; 3) perseverance; 4) grit and; 5) conclusion.
+The module can be broken down into 5 sections including: 1) introduction, 2) growth mindset, 3) perseverance, 4) grit and, 5) conclusion.